RRitsolution/EC2-Provision_-Ansible-automation/README.md

+## This is repository for launch EC2 using Ansbile

 ##For secrets.yaml##    kindly use ansible_vault
 ansible-vault encrypt secrets.yaml  ## Run this command and then it will ask for password you can set any password